eyosido/GlobalSearch/README.md

   - Param functions: searches all graph input parameters to which are assigned custom parameter functions.
 In a large graph, it is easy to loose track of the input parameters having custom functions, this preset lets you identify them.
   - TODO: searches for TODO strings that can be left in comments to indicate a feature left to implement.
 This way you can easily manage a TODO list of what's left to do in your graphs.
   - TMP: searches for TMP strings that can be left in comments to indicate a temporary feature that needs to be removed before final release.

-- Two search modes: Natural searches for text contained into the items determined by search filters.
-If not using Natural mode, search is made for exact match, in this case the * wildcard character may be used at the beginning or end of the search text find items by prefix or suffix.
-Search can be made case sensitive or not.
+- Search is made within words or for exact words (Whole Word option) with optional wildcards.
 - Search results presented as hierarchical (Tree) or flat (List) view.
 In List mode, search results can be sorted by column.

-- Found nodes may be opened into the Graph View using the "Show in Graph View" context menu (Designer 14 and above only).
+- Search results (graphs, nodes) may be opened into the Graph View using context menu or double-click (Designer 14 and above only, with limitations due to the Designer API).
+- In addition to terms, specific nodes may be searched by type, including graph atomic nodes, library nodes and function nodes.
+Node type filters may also be used to tailor term searching to specific nodes.
+- Searches can be made recursively into user graphs and package functions.
 - Found graphs, folders and functions may be shown in the Explorer View using the "Show in Explorer" context menu (Designer 14 and above only).
 - Persistent Search history keeping the last searches having returned results.
 Search History can be cleaned in Preferences.
 - Navigation previous/next successful searches with arrow buttons.
+- Navigtation through search results with optional opening of the results into the Graph View.
+- Search results may be saved into a JSON file.

 # Requirements
 Substance 3D Designer 12.1.1 to 14.x (and potentially above).